maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 Wrap the ternary operator within parentheses, i.e. `return (foo != null ? foo : "default");`

+Also make sure that the _not null_ condition comes first.

 ### Null Checks

 Use the `org.springframework.util.Assert.notNull` static method to check that a method argument is not `null`.
 Format the exception message so that the name of the parameter comes first with its first character capitalized, followed by "_must not be null_".
 For instance